The Art of Travel 12/31/2021

 Francis probably wouldn't remember it, but since good habits are built over time, we woke early and set out for a bakery.

-It was a cool autumn morning and, because we were in Europe, I smelled diesel exhaust and cigarettes.
+It was a cool autumn morning and, because we were in Europe, I smelled diesel exhaust and cigarettes as soon as we stepped outside.
 We dodged groups of people on the place de la Cathédrale, then found ourselves negotiating the tight confines of the rue des Orfèvres.
 Still in his pajamas, Francis marveled at the crests dangling overhead.

 Tu veux entrer?
 I asked.